darrencauthon/seam/README.md

   @data={"order_id"=>"1234"}>
 ````

-So we have a unique instance of this flow, and the next step to complete for it is "send_order_to_warehouse".
-Let's create a worker for this step.
+So we have a unique instance of this flow and the instance has been saved in the database.
+The first step to be executed for this instance is "send_order_to_warehouse", so let's create a worker for this step.

 ####Defining workers for each step####

-We have a set of steps that have to be executed, but we still need workers for each step.
-Let's start with the first one:
+A workflow is comprised of steps, and each step needs a worker.
+Each worker will execute whatever it was meant to do, and then either:

+1. Pass the workflow instance to the next step on the process, or
+2. Delay the step execution for a later date, or
+3. End the entire workflow process for the instance.

+Since send_order_to_warehouse is the first step in this workflow, let's build the worker for it first:

 ````
 class SendOrderToWarehouseWorker < Seam::Worker
   def process
-    # Insert code to send the email.
-    # The original data used to create the effort can be accessed by "effort.data"
+    # the current workflow instance is available as "effort"
+    order = Order.find effort.data['order_id']
+    warehouse_service.send order

+    # by default, if this worker completes with no error the workflow instance will be sent to the next step
   end
 end
 ````